Average Goals Per Game

 • League Quality: The overall quality of a league significantly impacts the average goals per game.
 Highly competitive leagues with strong defenses tend to have lower averages than less competitive leagues with weaker defensive units.

-• Tactical Approaches: A team's tactical approach plays a crucial role.
+• Tactical Approaches: A team's tactical approach has a big impact.
 A possession-based team might have fewer goals but higher chances, while a counter-attacking team might have a higher GPG but fewer overall opportunities.

 • Player Injuries and Form: Key injuries to strikers or creative midfielders can significantly impact a team's goal-scoring ability and, consequently, their average goals per game.
 Fluctuations in player form also contribute to short-term variations in this metric.